-The courses open to high school students are foundation level courses offered through Skidmore's summer session for college students.
+The approved courses open to high school students are foundation-level courses offered through Skidmore's summer session for college students.

 All courses carry full Skidmore College credit, generally transferable to any other college or university.

-Class sizes are small and the instructors are as dedicated to teaching high school students as college students.
+Online class sizes are small, and the instructors are as dedicated to teaching high school students as college students.

 The pace of summer study is quick; the studio work, the reading, writing and thinking is weighty; and the turn-around time on assignments short, but students find that the enthusiasm of the instructors and the invigoration of the classes keep them motivated and engaged.